jovezhong/mcp-timeplus/README.md

 TIMEPLUS_VERIFY=true
 TIMEPLUS_CONNECT_TIMEOUT=30
 TIMEPLUS_SEND_RECEIVE_TIMEOUT=30
-TIMEPLUS_READ_ONLY=true
+TIMEPLUS_READ_ONLY=false
+TIMEPLUS_KAFKA_CONFIG={"bootstrap.servers":"a.aivencloud.com:28864", "sasl.mechanism":"SCRAM-SHA-256","sasl.username":"avnadmin", "sasl.password":"thePassword","security.protocol":"SASL_SSL","enable.ssl.certificate.verification":"false"}
 ```

 3. Run `uv sync` to install the dependencies.
 Then do `source .venv/bin/activate`.

 4. For easy testing, you can run `fastmcp dev mcp_timeplus/mcp_server.py` to start the MCP server.
-Click the "Connect" button to connect the UI with the MCP server, then switch to the "Tools" tab to run the available tools: list_databases, list_tables, run_selected_query.
+Click the "Connect" button to connect the UI with the MCP server, then switch to the "Tools" tab to run the available tools.

 ### Environment Variables